bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-postgres/index.md

   - Toggle `Enable Workload Identity` in the console under the Security tab when creating the cluster; or
   - Include `--workload-pool=<gcp-project-name.svc.id.goog>` on the gcloud command.
   - [See the official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_clusters_and_node_pools)
 - Bufstream brokers use 2 CPUs and 8 GiB of memory by default, so you'll need a node pool with machine types at least as big as `n2d-standard-4`.
-Learn more about configuring resources in [Resources and replicas](../configure/#resources-and-replicas).
+Learn more about configuring resources in [Tuning and performance](../../tuning-performance/#resources-and-replicas).

 ## Create a GCS bucket